History of the Sri Lanka national cricket team: 1990s

 The finals was against Australia led by Mark Taylor at Gaddafi Stadium, Lahore.
 Before the match, former 1992 Cricket World Cup winning captain Imran Khan talked with Sri Lankan captain Ranatunga, stating that if they won the toss, to choose batting first.
 This was because the ground was more favorable to batting first and bowling under lights.
 In the toss, however, Ranatunga won the match, but chose to field first.
 After a blazing start from captain Mark Taylor and young superstar and future captain Ricky Ponting, Australia fell from being 1–137 to 5–170 after which Sri Lanka's four-prong spin attack took its toll.
 After Australia crashed to a 7–241 in its quota of 50 overs, Sri Lanka overcame a nervous start where they lost both openers before the score was 30, to win in 45 overs.
 Sri Lankan batting sensation Aravinda played a match-winning knock of 107, not out, and was assisted ably by fellow veterans Asanka Gurusinha (65) and captain Ranatunga (47*).
 De Silva was named man of the match after he had taken 3–42 in his 10 overs eairlier in the Australian innings & Sanath Jayasuriya got man of the series award.

-Sri Lankan cricket's greatest moment undoubtedly came during the aforementioned 1996 World Cup, when they defeated the top-ranked Australian team under the capaincy of Arjuna Ranatunga and the extraordinary performance of Aravinda de Silva in the finals.
+Sri Lankan cricket's greatest moment undoubtedly came during the aforementioned 1996 World Cup, when they defeated the top-ranked Australian team under the captaincy of Arjuna Ranatunga and the extraordinary performance of Aravinda de Silva in the finals.
 Sri Lanka lost their openers, Sanath Jayasuriya and Romesh Kaluwitharana early but then Asanka Gurusinha and de Silva, settled in.
 Gurusinha dismissed after valuable 57 and then de Silva had the match winning partnership with skipper Ranatunga.
 Sri Lanka needed 51 off the last ten overs.
 De Silva hundred's, a knock which was a lesson in application, was the third ton in a World Cup final, after Clive Lloyd's in 1975 and Viv Richards' in 1979.
 It was the first time to won the World Cup final while chasing in the history as first instance to win the World Cup in home continent.

 Sri Lanka's game style over the course of the series revolutionized One Day International Cricket, and was characterized by the highly aggressive batting of their openers Sanath Jayasuriya and Romesh Kaluwitharana in the first fifteen overs of the innings to take advantage of the fielding restrictions imposed during this period.
 This strategy has since become a hallmark of One Day International cricket.